Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 3model_calls: single=3, vote_5=15This fixture is intentionally small and deterministic: it tests controller logic.
 A real release decision needs representative labeled cases, real model samples, token counts, latency, refusal rates, and cost.

 Voting helps when independent paths tend to converge on the same short answer.
-It does not deliberately revisit earlier choices.
-Tree-of-Thoughts (ToT) represents partial solutions as search states, generates alternatives, evaluates the states, and preserves only branches worth extending.[5]
+It doesn't deliberately revisit earlier choices.
+Tree-of-Thoughts (ToT) represents partial solutions as search states, generates alternatives, evaluates the states, and preserves only branches worth extending.[6]

-For a delayed parcel, consider a workflow whose final recommendation must be supported by two observations: a confirmed carrier exception and a replacement inventory check.
+For a release gate, consider a workflow whose final recommendation must be supported by two observations: a current security scan and a reviewer approval record.
 A controller can expand legal steps instead of letting a model invent a final action before evidence is present.

 1from dataclasses import dataclass